amirmasoudabdol/Bilbo/docs/studies/optional-stopping-variation.md

 ## Optional Stopping on Both Groups

 In our first study, we simulate the optional stopping by adding new observations as much as of *S* percent of the current sample size to every group.
 For example, a group with *N = 20* will have 22 observations after adding 10% new observations, *S = 10%*.
-Additionally, we vary the maxiumum number of trial that Researcher could perform the optional stopping with the given *S*.
+Additionally, we vary the maxiumum number of trials that the Researcher could perform the optional stopping with the given *S*.
 For instance, a Researcher — who is allowed to perform a maximum of 5 optional stopping trials — will continue adding 2 new obervations, for maximum number of 5 times, to each group until it finds a significant result.
 The variation of described parameters is as follow:

 - *S* ∈ {0.1, 0.2, 0.3, 0.4, 0.5}
 - *T* ∈ {1, 3, 5}